tnichols217/lockdev-redirect/README.md

-There at least was one security issue where world-writable /var/lock was involved: https://systemd-devel.freedesktop.narkive.com/vCJLfMo2/headsup-var-lock-and-var-lock-lockdev I don't know if this is still an issue nowadays, but if users have write access to a directory where daemons, running as the "root" user, place their files, then this is just an security hole waiting to happen.
+There at least was one security issue where world-writable /var/lock was involved: https://systemd-devel.freedesktop.narkive.com/vCJLfMo2/headsup-var-lock-and-var-lock-lockdev I don't know if this is still an issue nowadays, but if users have write access to a directory where daemons, running as the "root" user, place their files, then this is just an security issue waiting to happen.

 Just remember: Debian still has /var/lock (or /run/lock) world-writable!